Gene regulation: diverse, complex, and utterly fascinating

 — Ada Lovelace

-The impact of translation elongation speeds on mRNA stability.
-While mRNA stability has classically been thought to be modulated via specific motifs in 3'UTRs, recent work in prokaryotes and eukaryotes has uncovered an ancient regulatory pathway, where the speed of translation elongation impacts mRNA stability.
-We have recently extended these results to human cells, which raises a number of questions.
-How is slow elongation sensed in human cells?
-How does slow elongation trigger mRNA decay?
-How does elongation speed change in different cellular contexts and how does the cellular environment sculpt post-transcriptional regulation?
+While mRNA stability has classically been thought to be modulated via specific motifs in 3'UTRs, recent work in prokaryotes and eukaryotes has uncovered an ancient regulatory pathway where the speed of translation elongation impacts mRNA stability.
+We have extended these results to human cells.
+Synonymous codons, which encode the same amino acid, are not functionally equivalent for gene expression.
+"Optimal" codons support fast ribosome movement, while "non-optimal" codons slow ribosomes down.
+These differences in elongation speed trigger mRNA degradation, reduce translation initiation, and alter protein abundance far beyond what changes in transcript levels alone would predict.

-The impact of early development on gene regulation.
-Removal of unnecessary maternal gene products and their replacement with zygotic gene products is a highly synchronized, essential process in the early animal embryo.
-This process is called the “maternal-to-zygotic transition” (or MZT).
+Developmental regulation of degradation machinery: Removal of unnecessary maternal gene products and their replacement with zygotic gene products is a highly synchronized, essential process in the early animal embryo.
+This process is called the "maternal-to-zygotic transition" (or MZT).
 Although our interest stemmed from removal of maternal mRNAs, we and others have shown that removal of maternal proteins also plays an important role in the MZT.
-Using Drosophila as a model system, we are now focused on understanding how the embryo removes maternal proteins.
-How do embryos target maternal proteins for degradation?
-How is protein degradation controlled during development?
-What are the developmental consequences when this process goes awry?

-The impact of evolution on the fundamental molecular machines of translation and mRNA decay.
-Yeast and mammalian cells are classic model systems for studying translation and mRNA decay.
+Evolution of fundamental mechanisms: Yeast and mammalian cells are classic model systems for studying translation and mRNA decay.
 But there is much more evolutionary diversity in eukaryotes that demands exploration.
 Giardia lamblia is a deeply branching eukaryote and human pathogen.
 A protist, Giardia also has dramatically simplified translation and mRNA decay machinery.
-For instance, the “essential” translation initiation factor eIF4G is absent in Giardia.
-How does Giardia control translation initiation?
-How does it degrade mRNA?
-And how has evolution shaped post-transcriptional gene regulation?
+For instance, the "essential" translation initiation factor eIF4G is absent in Giardia.

 [T]here is something in man which responds to the challenge of this mountain and goes out to meet it… What we get from this adventure is just sheer joy.